 The Role of Public Administration

 If no family is found within the legal timeframe, "quasi-property" rights over the body fall to the state.
 The state becomes the decision-maker.
-If there is no pre-arranged plan or funding, the local government (county or council) will provide an "indigent" or "public health" funeral.
+If there is no pre-arranged plan or funding, the county will provide an "indigent" or "county" funeral.

 Costs and Financial Realities

-Understanding the financial landscape is critical for solo planning.
+Understanding the financial reality is critical for solo planning.
 Without a pre-paid plan or an estate with liquid assets, you may be subject to the most basic offerings of the state.

-By 2025, the US cremation rate is projected to be 63.4%, and it is expected to reach over 82% by 2045.
+The US cremation rate has climbed above 60% and is expected to keep rising over the coming decades.
 For solo individuals, cremation is often the most practical and affordable option to pre-arrange.

 Essential Steps for Solo Pre-Planning